Ch'orti’ Interpreters and Translators: A Quick Guide

 Ch'orti’ is primarily spoken by the Indigenous Ch'orti’ Maya communities who live in southeastern Guatemala, northwestern Honduras, and northern El Salvador.
 The term "Ch'orti’" translates to "language of the corn farmers," which hints at their agricultural roots.

-Current estimates suggest only a few thousand fluent speakers remain, with the language considered endangered.
-The number of speakers in Honduras and El Salvador has diminished dramatically, and is nearly extinct in those areas.
+Current estimates suggest that only a few thousand fluent speakers remain, making it an endangered language.
+The number of speakers in Honduras and El Salvador has diminished dramatically, and the language is nearly extinct in those areas.

 Ch'orti’ belongs to the Eastern Ch’olan branch of the Mayan language family.
 It is closely related to Ch'ol and Chontal, which are also members of the same branch.
 While minor regional differences appear among speakers, no distinct variants have been formally identified.
 This uniformity is likely the result of its small, concentrated population and its shift toward using Spanish more.